 - History of Policy Development

 The committee meets once monthly, although members may adopt a more frequent meeting schedule if necessary, and typically have done so.
 Membership of the committee is one year in duration.
-The Board of Education president presents a slate of the committee members for Board approval, typically in June.
+The board president presents a slate of the committee members for board approval, typically in June.

 Policy review follows a standard cycle:

 Year 1 (2015-16: Sections 0000 - Bylaws; 1000 - Administration; 5000 - Students

 Year 2 (2016-17): Sections 6000 - Finances; 7000 - Property; 8000 - Operations